Influence matrix approach to many-body Floquet dynamics: Thermalization away from perfect dephaser points

 The factorized form of the influence matrix in Eq. \eqref{eq:PD} of perfect dephasers, remarkably, makes their local dynamics exactly Markovian.
 Such property is tied with a complete absence of \emph{temporal entanglement} in the influence matrix.
 It is thus natural to investigate the structure of the influence matrix in systems detuned from perfect dephaser points.
 One may expect that such systems would provide more generic examples of thermalizing quantum systems.
 In this Section, we shall focus on this problem.

 In Sec. \ref{subs_tempentangl} we will introduce the matrix-product state (MPS) approach, which we adopt as a computational tool throughout this Section.
 In Sec. \ref{subs_statmech} we unveil the underlying structure of the influence matrix of generic thermalizing systems away from PD points.
 We motivate and validate a description of the IM, reminiscent of the statistical mechanics of massive, weakly interacting particles in one dimension, where the role of particles is played by intervals of a Keldysh trajectory with $\sigma\neq\bar\sigma$.
 Finally, in Sec. \ref{subs_impuritydecay}, we show that this approach can be successfully applied to compute the polarization decay rate of a slow impurity spin coupled to an ergodic chain.
+For the sake of definiteness, throughout this Section we will focus on the case of the spin-$1/2$ kicked Ising model described by Eq.~\eqref{eq:floquet_operator} with the choice of operators \eqref{eq:W_KIM} and \eqref{eq:phi_KIM}.